Private Georges-Henri Moffatt

 Parcel label form, used to send goods to POW.

-Hello my dear Christmas today?
+Christmas today?
 And I’m far away from you.
 How happy would I be if I could spend this Christmas with you and Michelle.
 Unfortunately, bad luck has decided otherwise.
 Ah, as the years go by and are not alike.
 I hope that 1945 will be a merrier year for us.
 My little wife, please receive my affectionate thought.

 Obverse of the first postcard sent from Private Georges-Henri to Rose-Blanche, from Dulagluft POW camp.